 Y’all know I love my global flavors, but every once in a while I get in the mood for straight up American food, like cheeseburgers.
-When that craving hit this week I decided to make a pasta version of cheeseburgers, which gives me all the “cheeseburgery” flavor with a heck of a lot less actual burger.
+When that craving hit this week I decided to make a pasta version of cheeseburgers, which gives me all the “cheeseburgery” flavor with a lot less actual burger.
 When meat is one of the most expensive items at the grocery store you have to streeeeeeeeetch it any way you can and this Skillet Cheeseburger Pasta does just that.
 If you loved Hamburger Helper when you were growing up, you’re going to love this homemade version even more!